Woop MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description explicitly states it returns Pluggy's transaction category taxonomy, specifying the API endpoint (GET /categories) and the caching behavior.
-It clearly distinguishes from sibling tools by focusing on categories, while other tools deal with transactions, accounts, etc.
+The description clearly states the tool returns Pluggy's transaction category taxonomy, cached for the session, and details the fields.
+It distinguishes this from sibling tools like list_transactions by focusing on category taxonomy.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.